fortanix/rust-mbedtls/README.md

 ## Change of status

-We discovered that `mbedtls 3.X` is not thread safe and will not work properly with multiple threads.
+We discovered that `mbedtls 3.4.X` is not thread safe and will not work properly with multiple threads.
+This problem will not be fixed in short time.
 And the new PSA approach does not match our needs.

 So we now decided to stay on mbedtls `2.28.X`; and the state of this repertory is changed to maintenance.
 We will not accept any more feature requests.

+Old code of `mbedtls 3.X` on `master` branch has been moved to branch `mbedtls-3`.

 Related issue: [#320](https://github.com/fortanix/rust-mbedtls/issues/320)